Latavius Murray Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 - Note: Murray's stats vs. Rams date back to 2016.

-- The Rams have the NFL's sixth-ranked defense against the run, giving up 96.9 yards per game.
+- Conceding 96.9 rushing yards per game, the Rams have the sixth-ranked run defense in the league.

-- The Ravens are up against the NFL's 26th-ranked defense when it comes to rushing TDs allowed (17 this season).
+- The Rams have given up 17 rushing touchdowns, 26th in the league.

 Recent Performances

-- Murray has rushed for 61 yards on 13 carries (20.3 yards per game) with one touchdown over his last three games.
+- Over his last three games, Murray has taken 13 carries for 61 yards (20.3 per game) and one touchdown.

 Murray's Baltimore Teammates